benwr/benwr.github.io/_posts/2022-01-16-password_entropy.md

 But I think the most important thing about the min-entropy is that it gives us a *conservative* estimate that we can use to compare password selection schemes, while Shannon entropy gives something more like a central estimate.
 If the min-entropy is \\(b\\) bits, we can feel really confident that it will take \\(2^{b - 1}\\) guesses to crack our typical passwords, even if the distribution isn't uniform.
 If one scheme's min-entropy is better than another's Shannon entropy, we can feel secure that the first scheme is better.

-*Thanks to Adam Scherlis for pointing out the issue with Shannon entropy, and Katja Grace for discussions about the problem.*
+*Thanks to Adam Scherlis for pointing out the issue with Shannon entropy, Katja Grace for discussions about the problem, and Thomas Sepulchre for pointing out a major flaw in the original post.*